Eltom777/SOEN341-PicturePoint/README.md

 - Commenting on a post
 ![User can comment on a post](https://github.com/Eltom777/SOEN341-PicturePoint/blob/acceptance_test/likes_comments/Documentation/Likes%20and%20Comments/comments.png)
 ### Update Profile Information
-- Change password: in order to change the password, a user need to input two identical password with at least 6 characters, otherwise, either the button is not activated or it will show an error.
+- Change password: in order to change the password, a user needs to input two identical password with at least 6 characters, otherwise, either the button is not activated or it will show an error.
-- Change email: in order to change the email, the user need to input a unique email with the right email format, otherwise there would be some errors that pop out.
+- Change email: in order to change the email, a user needs to input a unique email with the right email format, otherwise there would be some errors that pop out.
 If the email address is updated successfully, the information would be updated on firebase authentication and on firebase database in the same time.
 - Change Nickname: In order to change the nickname, the user need to input a string.
 - Change Bio: In order to change the bio, the user need to input a string.
 ![Appearence](https://github.com/Eltom777/SOEN341-PicturePoint/blob/dev/sprint4/Documentation/Profile%20Update/appearence.png)